Whether a Corporate VP or a stay-at-home Parent, use this constructive advice to pull you out of depression from this writer’s own experience

 - Occasional grunting?
 Hysterical

-- Negative news is non-existent, you’re way too focused
+- The negative news is non-existent, you’re way too focused

 - Uplifting social connections come to light